 If you’re itching for a style change, by all means, go for it!
 If you’ve found yourself asking yourself the question “what hairstyle suits me” or “what haircut should I get” more often lately regardless of the turn of the seasons, then it’s probably high time you bit the bullet and opt for a new look.

 For many of us, upgrading our look means getting a new haircut.
 Whether just a quick dusting of some frayed ends or a complete overhaul altogether, there’s definitely something therapeutic about tweaking your look.
-Yes, your strands do also benefit from regular upkeep, but the psychological boost of “cleaning up” and constantly evolving your look is a major driving force whenever we ask ourselves “what haircut should I get?”
+Constantly evolving your look is a major driving force whenever we ask ourselves “what haircut should I get?”

 Length and Commitment Level